slawekzachcial/aws-athena-saml/README.md

   `<idp name>/<role session name>@<aws account>`.

 > Noteworthy: SimpleSAMLphp sends back ("releases") only the attributes the
 > service provider specified in its metadata.
-If you want to send more attribute
+If you want to send more attributes
 > you either have to define a custom [authentification processing filter](https://simplesamlphp.org/docs/stable/simplesamlphp-authproc)
 > or manually update the `attributes` array (add more attributes) in service
 > provider metadata in `aws-saml20-sp-remote.php` file.